bytecodealliance/jco/README.md

 Features include:

 * "Transpiling" Wasm Component binaries into ES modules that can run in any JS environment.
-* WASI Preview2 support in Node.js ([undergoing stabilization](https://github.com/bytecodealliance/jco/milestone/1)) & browsers (experimental).
+* WASI Preview2 support in Node.js & browsers (experimental).
 * Component builds of [Wasm Tools](https://github.com/bytecodealliance/wasm-tools) helpers, available for use as a library or CLI commands for use in native JS environments, as well as optimization helper for Components via Binaryen.
 * Run and serve commands like Wasmtime, as JS implementations of the Command and HTTP Proxy worlds.
 * "Componentize" command to easily create components written in JavaScript (wrapper of [ComponentizeJS](https://github.com/bytecodealliance/ComponentizeJS)).

 For creating components in other languages, see the [Cargo Component](https://github.com/bytecodealliance/cargo-Component) project for Rust and [Wit Bindgen](https://github.com/bytecodealliance/wit-bindgen) for various guest bindgen helpers.

-> **Note**: This is an experimental project, no guarantees are provided for stability, security or support and breaking changes may be made without notice.

 ## Installation